Garden of Eden: Islamic view

 Islamic exegesis does not regard Adam and his spouse's expulsion from paradise as punishment for disobedience or a result from abused free will on their part.
 Instead, ibn Qayyim al-Jawziyya (1292–1350) writes, God's wisdom (ḥikma) destined humanity to leave the garden and settle on earth.
 This is because God wants to unfold the full range of his attributes.
 If humans were not to live on earth, God could not express his love, forgiveness, and power to his creation.
-Further, if humans were not to experience suffering, they could neither long for paradise nor appreciate its delights.
+If humans were not to experience suffering, they could neither long for paradise nor appreciate its delights.

 Khwaja Abdullah Ansari (1006–1088) describes Adam and his spouse's expulsion as ultimately caused by God.
 Nonetheless, despite the paradoxical notion that man has no choice but to comply to God's will, this does not mean that humans should not blame themselves for their "sin" of complying.
 This is exemplified by Adam and his spouse in the Quran (Q. 7:23 "Our Lord!
 We have wronged ourselves.
 If You do not forgive us and have mercy on us, we will certainly be losers"), in contrast to Iblis (Satan) who blames God for leading him astray (Q. 15:37).

 Latter Day Saints

-Followers of the Latter Day Saint movement believe that after Adam and Eve were expelled from the Garden of Eden they resided in a place known as Adam-ondi-Ahman, located in present-day Daviess County, Missouri.
+Followers of the Latter Day Saint movement believe that after Adam and Eve were expelled from the Garden of Eden, they resided in a place known as Adam-ondi-Ahman, located in present-day Daviess County, Missouri.
 It is recorded in the Doctrine and Covenants that Adam blessed his posterity there and that he will return to that place at the time of the final judgment in fulfillment of a prophecy set forth in the Bible.

-Numerous early leaders of the Church, including Brigham Young, Heber C. Kimball, and George Q. Cannon, taught that the Garden of Eden itself was located in nearby Jackson County, but there are no surviving first-hand accounts of that doctrine being taught by Joseph Smith himself.
-LDS doctrine is unclear as to the exact location of the Garden of Eden, but tradition among Latter-Day Saints places it somewhere in the vicinity of Adam-ondi-Ahman, or in Jackson County.
+Numerous early church leaders, including Brigham Young, Heber C. Kimball, and George Q. Cannon, taught that the Garden of Eden itself was located in nearby Jackson County, but there are no surviving first-hand accounts of that doctrine being taught by Joseph Smith himself.
+Latter Day Saint doctrine is unclear as to the exact location of the Garden of Eden, but tradition among adherents places it somewhere in the vicinity of Adam-ondi-Ahman, or in Jackson County.